Requirements for Advanced Practice Board Certification

 - OR - The candidate will document that he or she has a Masters of at least 30 credits of graduate level study at a non-CHEA accredited institution and demonstrate that the institution meets the standards for CHEA accreditation.

 - OR - The candidate will demonstrate that, because of the normative training of his or her faith group or other stated reason, he or she has equivalent training.
 This training would normally be computed as 100 hours of study at the graduate level for each credit.
 "Graduate level" would normally be defined as a level which (1) presumes bachelor's level education (2) requires a level of student commitment normally required in graduate education (3) requires a level of evaluation normally required of graduate courses.
 Note- It is up to the candidate to document that the conditions have been met.
+If your degree is not in a content area relevant to chaplaincy, there are no equivalency options.
+You must enroll in an MA program from a CHEA-accredited institution (or international equivalent).
+Please note that SCA only requires 30 credits.
+This is crucial training necessary to become a professional chaplain.

 2. Within or beyond their Masters, one credit or the equivalent in at least three of the following areas: a) quality improvement; b)research; c) spiritual assessment, care planning, and documentation; d) cultural competency/inclusion; e) end of life; f) grief/bereavement; g) ethics; h)religious faith systems; i) communication; or j) basic pathophysiology.
+Please note: one credit must involve at least twenty (20) contact hours in the particular content area.

 - If credits being claimed were part of the candidate's Masters and the course has the same title as the content area being claimed, (i.e.. the transcript shows a course in ethics of at least one credit), no further documentation is necessary.